schnitzltoast95/tangible-slider-interface/README.md

 # Tangible Slider Interface

 ## Overview
 The Tangible Slider Interface application allows for the evaluation and configuration of questionnaires using a scalable slider system.
-Data is imported through a CSV file that must adhere to a specific format.
+**Note:** This application is only available on **Windows**.

 ## Installation
 1. Download the application and extract it to your preferred directory.
 2. Move the entire folder to your user's home directory:
    - On Windows: `C:\Users\<YourUsername>`
-   - On Linux/macOS: `/home/<YourUsername>`
-3. We recommend using a Folder to store the application as well as used questionnaire and conditions file (if needed).
+3. We recommend placing the application folder and the CSV files (questionnaire and conditions file, if needed) together for easy access.

 ## Hardware Requirements
 This application was tested on an **Arduino Nano** as the controller and the following hardware components: